Budget Development

 What

-NIH has issued a policy (NOT-OD-16-094) requiring domestic multi-site studies conducting the same protocol involving non-exempt human subject research to use a single IRB (sIRB).
+Federally-funded studies being conducted at more than one U.S. site involving non-exempt human subjects research may be subject to the NIH Single IRB policy and/or the revised Common Rule (rCR) cooperative research provision ( §46.114 ).
+Federally funded or supported studies (including NIH) conducting multi-site or cooperative research may need to have a single IRB (sIRB).
 Typically, costs associated with IRB review are not allowable as direct charges to NIH-funded research unless such costs are not covered by the organization’s F&A rate.
 However, the NIH has issued a policy (NOT-OD-16-109) that outlines sIRB activities which may be charged as direct costs.
+For all competitive federal grant submissions (i.e., new, competitive renewal, resubmission) that are multi-site or collaborative, the use of a single IRB (sIRB) may be required by federal regulation.

 When

-If an ISMMS investigator is the prime applicant of a NIH grant or contract conducting a mult-site clinical trial they should contact the Mount Sinai PPHS office early on when to discuss:
+If an ISMMS investigator is the prime applicant of an NIH or federal grant or contract conducting a mult-site or collaborative clinical trial they should contact the Mount Sinai PPHS office early on when to discuss:

 How